greenaddress/gentle/README.md

 The user is also able to check transactions details, export data in CSV format or directly push transactions via third-party services.

-## Which browser does this support?
+## Which browser does Gentle support?

 Firefox and Chrome/Chromium only at the moment but an app is in the works.